Web application security in Laravel: from OWASP to production operations

 Defending against injection, XSS, and CSRF in practice

 These three attack vectors account for the majority of web application vulnerabilities.
 Laravel provides strong defaults for each, but defaults only work when developers stay within the framework's conventions.
+Every API integration and third-party data source introduces additional input surfaces that need the same level of validation.

 | Attack vector | Where the risk appears | Our mitigation |